 - Reading comprehension strategies

-Additional focussed support is provided in Early Years by well trained staff (teacher and teaching assistants) in order to raise attainment and expose children to a wider range of quality experiences at an early age.
+Additional focused support is provided in Early Years by well trained staff (teacher and teaching assistants) in order to raise attainment and expose children to a wider range of quality experiences at an early age.

 High expectations are set for all children, with PPG eligible children being consistently challenged.
 This is monitored closely by the FSM Champion and senior leadership team.
 SLT.
 Progress measures for FSM children can be found here.
 PPG children’s work is always marked first, their contributions are positively encouraged and they have a raised profile within all aspects of school life.
 Each key stage 2 child determines their own personal target (displayed on the ‘Target Tree’) which is monitored and assessed termly by the child and Deputy Head.